Luodian/Otter/README.md

 ### Preparation

 We unify different instructing data into a single dataset [class](pipeline/multi_instruct_data_utils/unify_dataset.py).
-Full dataset is coming soon!
+The full dataset is coming soon!

 <!-- Download a subset of the pretraining `multi_instruct_data` dataset